mmende/homebridge-samsungtv-control2/README.md

 # Pairing

-Younger TV's (after 2013) might require being paired before the plugin is able to remote control them.
-The plugin therefore initiates the pairing after the initial device discovery and remembers tokens temporarily.
-However you should add the token in your config so that you don't need to pair again everytime homebridge restarts like this:
+Younger TV's (2014+) might require being paired before the plugin is able to remote control them.
+The plugin comes with a command line utility that among other things can run the pairing procecure and give you a token you then add to the configuration.
+If pairing is required and you didn't add the token to your configuration yet, the plugin should log the two methods you can try to pair your TV.
+When `samsung-ctrl` finished pairing it tries to send the mute key to your tv for you to be able to check if it worked.
+If you didn't observe mute being toggled on your TV you might try the second method.

 ```json
 {